MicrosoftDocs/visualstudio-docs/docs/msbuild/diagnosing-task-failures.md

 ---
 # Diagnose MSBuild task failures

-`MSB6006` is emitted when a <xref:Microsoft.Build.Utilities.ToolTask>–derived class runs a tool process that returns a nonzero exit code if the task did not log a more specific error.
+`MSB6006` is emitted when a <xref:Microsoft.Build.Utilities.ToolTask>–derived class runs a tool process that returns a nonzero exit code if the task didn't log a more specific error.

 ## Identify the failing task